keptn/community/community-membership.md

 ## Maintainer

 Maintainers are the technical authority for all subprojects within the Keptn project.
 They *MUST* have demonstrated both good judgment and responsibility towards the health of the Keptn project.
-Maintainers *MUST* set technical direction and make or approve design decisions for those subproject; either directly or through delegation of these responsibilities.
+Maintainers *MUST* set technical direction and make or approve design decisions for the overall project; either directly or through delegation of these responsibilities.

 *Defined by:*
 * [Maintainers of the Keptn GitHub organization](https://github.com/orgs/keptn/teams/maintainers) and listed within [Peribolos Configuration][Peribolos Configuration] maintainer team